 Thinking Big: Can you think of other ways to get people to reuse items instead of buying new things?
 Many local libraries and community centers set up places to loan out items besides books, such as tools, garden equipment, and household items.
 Send a message to your local government officials to encourage them to support and expand community lending.

 Polar Bear Note #19: Don’t Waste Food!

 Help save my habitat by not wasting food!
-It takes a lot of energy to produce food, and when it is wasted, that energy is wasted.
-Also, when food goes in the trash, it produces greenhouse gases at the landfill.
-Greenhouse gases cause climate change, which is bad for my habitat.
-You can prevent wasting food by finishing the food you’re given or only putting as much food as you need on your plate.
+It takes a lot of energy to produce food, and when it’s wasted, that energy is wasted.
+Also, when food goes in the trash, it produces greenhouse gases when it breaks down at the landfill.
+That causes climate change, which is bad for my habitat.
+You can avoid wasting food by finishing the food you’re given or only taking as much food as you’re going to eat.
 Let’s save the environment by not wasting food together!

 Polar Bear Note #20: Donate Old Toys!

 Help save my habitat by donating old toys!
 When you have a toy you don’t want to play with anymore, it might just sit around and get old and dirty.
 Old, dirty toys often end up in the trash.
 Too much trash is bad for the environment.
-Also, donating a toy means that another kid gets to play with it, and that makes everyone happy.
+Also, donating a toy gives another kid a chance to play with it, and that makes everyone happy.
 Let’s donate old toys together!